-Prototyping serves a critical role in a modern product development effort.
+Prototyping service design serves a critical role in a modern product development efforts.
 Often times production of a prototype serves as an important development milestone since the testing of that prototype will generate new information that will feed back into the development process.

-For prototyping service design, every prototype should exist for an apparent purpose.
-As prototyping service design professionals are defining the plan to take a product from concept to manufacturing, they should be asking themselves what the highest-risk assumptions about the product are.
+Every prototype should exist for an apparent purpose.
+As development professionals are defining the plan to take a product from concept to manufacturing, they should be asking themselves what the highest-risk assumptions about the product are.
 Often, these assumptions relate to how a user will interact with the product, or how valuable the feature set may be to the end user.
 The highest risk assumptions should be designed into early prototyping for validation or invalidation.
 If they are invalidated, it typically means a significant business pivot.
 If this happens early in development, before significant manufacturing investment, that should be considered a success.
 This philosophy is at the heart of a phrase that is now used so often that it is almost cliché: “Fail fast – Fail Cheap”.

 What is a prototyping development cycle?

-1- The intended use of the prototype: A final prototype representative of production will take many iterations to achieve, whereas an early functional validation prototype may only take 10% of that to achieve.
+- • The intended use of the prototyping service: A final prototype representative of production will take many iterations to achieve, whereas an early functional validation prototype may only take 10% of that to achieve.